UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 For the tracking system we'll use OpenCV's implementation of the `ArUco`_ tracking library which requires only a calibrated webcam or mobile phone camera and the ability to print markers or show them on a screen.
 Figure 1 shows the tags we will use for tracking the pointer.
-You can print them out an stick them onto some cardbard, or you can display them on your mobile phone screen using the QR tag (Figure 2)
+You can print them out from the `printer ready pdf`_ and glue them to something rigid (cardboard etc), or you can display them on your mobile phone screen using the QR tag (Figure 2).

-The ArUco tracking library relies on using computer vision to detect the corners of uniquely identifiable tags in a single frame of video.

-Sub-Heading
-^^^^^^^^^^^

-some resources

 .. figure:: https://github.com/UCL/scikit-surgerybard/raw/master/data/pointer_withscale.png
   :width: 20%